chaochungkuo/GenomKit/README.md

-# genompy
+# genomkit
-An efficient, flexible and scalable framework for analysing genomics data with parallel computation out of box.
+An efficient, flexible and scalable framework for analyzing genomics data with parallel computation out of box.